martavilab/DataDrivenSecurity/CWE.md

 We can see that this field is composed of 3 or 4 subfields: <Nature, CWE_ID, View_ID, (Ordinal)>.

-Firstly, the *Nature* subfield will be one of the previously seen, which will point to the target weakness, which will be decribed by the *CWE_ID*.
+*Nature* subfield will be one of the previously seen, which will point to the target weakness, which will be decribed by the *CWE_ID*.

 *View_ID* subfield specifies which view the given relationship is relevant to.
 It is a unique identifier of an individual view element to which this relationship pertains.
 A view represents a perspective with which one might look at the weaknesses in the catalog.
 There are three different types of views: graphs, explicit slices, and implicit slices.
 An example of this would be CWE-630: Weaknesses Examined by SAMATE and CWE-658: Weaknesses found in the C Language.
 Therefore, we could conclude they are the different approaches there are given a specific weakness.

-Finally, we could have the optional subview Ordinal which can only have the attribute "Primary".
+Finally, we could have the optional subview *Ordinal* which can only be "Primary".

 ***Weakness Ordinalities***